merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 cd ../..
 ```

-then, the repo directory must to be renamed to libsol10-compat-0.1.0 and then packed to the archive:
+then, the repo directory must to be renamed to libsol10-compat-0.1.0 and packed to the archive:

 (we are in $TMPDIR)